mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 <div>
 {% include verse.html
-text="**And he shall judge the secret things,** And none shall be able to utter a lying word before him ..." verse="Enoch 49:4"
+text="**And he shall judge the secret things,** And none shall be able to utter a lying word before him; For he is the Elect One before the Lord of Spirits according to His good pleasure." verse="Enoch 49:4"
 %}